-The formula for success is to investigate exhaustively; conduct pretrial discovery and motion practice aggressively; use evidentiary maneuvers and procedural devices skillfully; and present a well conceived, thoroughly choreographed trial with expert witnesses, character witnesses, and other tried-and-true tactics for successful defense of criminal cases.
+The formula for success is to investigate exhaustively; conduct pretrial discovery and motion practice aggressively; use evidentiary maneuvers and procedural devices skillfully; and present a well-conceived, thoroughly choreographed trial with expert witnesses, character witnesses, and other tried-and-true tactics for the successful defense of criminal cases.

 Many people know someone who has been charged with this offense and pleaded guilty or nolo contendere.
 Because most people believe that these cases are difficult or even impossible to win, the average client will not challenge the trusted attorney’s “sage advice.”

 Attorneys who enter pleas of guilty or nolo contendere for these clients will never win those cases.
 Their files for these clients probably contain only three or four pieces of paper, clearly indicating that they have not performed “due diligence” investigations.
 Granted, the client may have told the attorney that he or she could not afford to contest the charges.
 But was the client fully informed of the penalties that will follow a conviction?
 If the client had known this, would the client have chosen to seek a trial to challenge the state’s case?

 In explaining to clients why they should consider pleading not guilty and letting a jury decide their fate, I often compare receiving a conviction for drunk driving with receiving a diagnosis of cancer.
 Getting rid of the problem may be expensive and difficult and will involve some risks, but the alternative is much worse.